- Understanding Stroke Slideshow Pictures

 The blockage of an artery in the brain by a clot (thrombosis) is the most common cause of a stroke.
 The part of the brain that is supplied by the clotted blood vessel is then deprived of blood and oxygen.
 As a result of the deprived blood and oxygen, the cells of that part of the brain die and the part of the body that it controls stops working.
 Typically, a cholesterol plaque in one of the brain's small blood vessels ruptures and starts the clotting process.

 Another type of stroke may occur when a blood clot or a piece of atherosclerotic plaque (cholesterol and calcium deposits on the wall of the inside of the heart or artery) breaks loose, travels through the bloodstream, and lodges in an artery in the brain.
 When blood flow stops, brain cells do not receive the oxygen and glucose they require to function and a stroke occurs.
 This type of stroke is referred to as an embolic stroke.
 For example, a blood clot might originally form in the heart chamber as a result of an irregular heart rhythm, like atrial fibrillation.
-Usually, these clots remain attached to the inner lining of the heart, but occasionally they can break off, travel through the bloodstream (embolize), form a plug in a brain artery, and cause a stroke.
-An embolism can also originate in a large artery (for example, the carotid artery, a major artery in the neck that supplies blood to the brain) and then travel downstream to clog a small artery within the brain.
+Usually, these clots remain attached to the inner lining of the heart, but occasionally they can break off, travel through the bloodstream (embolize), block a brain artery, and cause a stroke.
+An embolism, either plaque or clot, may also originate in a large artery (for example, the carotid artery, a major artery in the neck that supplies blood to the brain) and then travel downstream to clog a small artery within the brain.

 A cerebral hemorrhage occurs when a blood vessel in the brain ruptures and bleeds into the surrounding brain tissue.
 A cerebral hemorrhage (bleeding in the brain) causes stroke symptoms by depriving blood and oxygen to parts of the brain in a variety of ways.
 Blood flow is lost to some cells.
 Additionally, blood is very irritating and can cause swelling of brain tissue (cerebraledema).
 Edema and the accumulation of blood from a cerebral hemorrhage increases pressure within the skull and causes further damage by squeezing the brain against the bony skull.
 This further decreases blood flow to brain tissue and its cells.

-Another rare cause of stroke is vasculitis, a condition in which the blood vessels become inflamed causing decreased blood flow to brain tissue.
+Another rare cause of stroke is vasculitis, a condition in which the blood vessels become inflamed causing decreased blood flow to parts of the brain.